13 Best Watches for 2026: What Experts Recommend

 Daily reality: The Swiss MT5402 movement provides a 70-hour power reserve.
 COSC certification guarantees chronometer-level accuracy.
 The bracelet quality rivals watches costing twice as much.

-4. Best Automatic Watch of 2025: Seiko 5 Sports SRPD51
+4. Best Automatic Watch: Seiko 5 Sports SRPD51

 This $325 automatic watch brings mechanical watchmaking to the masses.
 The transparent case back lets you watch the rotor spin, making it perfect for newcomers to mechanical watches.